djevans071/Identifying-Enron-POIs-with-sklearn/report.md

 LAY KENNETH L       | 7000000  |  34348384 | True
 SKILLING JEFFREY K  | 5600000  |  19250000 | True

-These are definitely outliers to keep because Kenneth Lay and Jeffrey Skilling are the founder and CEO of Enron respectively.
+These are definitely outliers to *keep* because Kenneth Lay and Jeffrey Skilling are the founder and CEO of Enron respectively, hence Enron employees worth looking at.
 Incidentally, the person with the largest bonus is `LAVORATO JOHN J`, who is not a person of interest, but someone we should keep because he is a legitimate Enron employee.
+Although these data points may skew trends for predicting patterns, it will be a good idea to leave these outliers in the dataset.

 ## Question 2: Optimizing Feature Selection and Engineering